-Technology & Applied Studies (TAS): in all Food Technology classes students are required to wear a white apron and cap.
-These are available from the school clothing pool.
-Students will need these items for the Food component of Technology Mandatory, which will be studied in Year 8.
-Students must also wear enclosed black, leather lace up shoes for safety in all technology rooms.
+Technology & Applied Studies (TAS): in all Food Technology classes students are required to wear a white apron and cap available from the TAS Faculty.
+Students will need these items for the Food component of Technology Mandatory studied in Year Students must also wear enclosed black, leather lace shoes for safety in all technology rooms.